btschwartz12/DCU_Config_Tool/README.md

 # DCU Configuration - XML Creation Tool

-This simple application will allow a user to input certain fields and import frequencies to generate `DCU2+XLS.xml`.
+This simple application will allow a user to input certain fields and import frequencies to generate a `DCU2+XLS.xml` file.

 ## **Installation**

-For the application to run properly, you must have the executable downloaded on your machine (currently called `DCU Config Tool.exe`), and that there is a `config/` folder in the same directory as the executable, with two files: `options.json` and `wkst_config.json`.
+For the application to run properly, you must have the executable downloaded on your machine (currently called `DCU Config Tool.exe`), and a `config/` folder in the same directory as the executable, with two files: `options.json` and `wkst_config.json`.

 Verify that the fields of the config files are tailored to your machine and to your liking (see [Setup](#setup)).